7uhinn/fwc26_watcher/README.md

 # FIFA World Cup 2026 — Live Dashboard

-A single-file HTML dashboard for following the 2026 FIFA World Cup, built for a Bengaluru viewer (IST, UTC+5:30).
+A single-file HTML dashboard for following the 2026 FIFA World Cup, built for an Indian viewer (IST, UTC+5:30).

 ## Features